ualbertalib/pushmi_pullyu/README.md

 PushmiPullyu responds to these signals:

-* `INT` equivalent of sending Ctrl-C to PushmiPullyu.
+* `INT`: Equivalent of sending Ctrl-C to PushmiPullyu.
 Will attempt to finish then exit.
-* `TERM` Similar to `INT`.
+* `TERM`: Similar to `INT`.
 PushmiPullyu will attempt to finish then exit.
-* `HUP` reopen log files as defined in logfile configuration options
+* `HUP`: Reopens log files as defined in logfile configuration options.

 ## Development